 The California Resilient and Innovative Mobility Initiative (RIMI) is a cooperative research and policy engagement initiative led by the UC ITS. in partnership with the State of California, regional and local governments, non-governmental organizations, community-based organizations, and industry.

-The current COVID-19 pandemic, ongoing climate change, and worsening natural disasters are transforming our state and cities.
-Transportation will continue to play a critical role in COVID-19 response and recovery, while also requiring thoughtful, evidence-based mitigation and preparedness strategies for future crises.
+The COVID-19 pandemic, ongoing climate change, and worsening natural disasters are transforming our state and cities.
+Transportation will continue to play a critical role in the pandemic’s response and recovery, while also requiring thoughtful, evidence-based mitigation and preparedness strategies for future crises.
 California is well positioned to guide transportation innovations toward a more equitable, resilient, and environmentally sustainable future.
 But state, regional, and local leaders need the knowledge and tools to develop, test, evaluate, and scale resilience strategies to address both fast-evolving transportation challenges related to COVID-19 and longer-term stresses related to climate change.
-Formed in 2019, the CA RIMI aims to maximize opportunities and minimize the threats of rapidly evolving mobility developments to meet the state’s COVID-19 needs, prepare the state for future crises, and keep California at the global forefront of transportation innovation.
+Formed in 2019, RIMI aims to maximize opportunities and minimize the threats of rapidly evolving mobility developments to meet the state’s mobility needs, prepare the state for future crises, and keep California at the global forefront of transportation innovation.